-Due to time constraints associated with the deployment of all BEAD funds within one year of approval of the State's Initial Proposal, the SCBBO will run a single grant round which will begin following the approval of Volume 2 of South Carolina's Initial Proposal by NTIA, the completion and approval of the BEAD challenge process, and the publishing of program documents to the ORS BEAD website.
-The SCBBO will consider the possibility of a second grant round if the due date on the final proposal is extended by 6 months or more.
+Due to time constraints associated with the deployment of all BEAD funds I, the SCBBO will run a single grant round which will begin following the approval of Volume 2 of South Carolina's Initial Proposal by NTIA, the completion and approval of the BEAD challenge process, and the publishing of program documents to the ORS BEAD website.
+The SCBBO will consider the possibility of a second grant round if the due date on the final proposal is extended..
 Constant Contact e-mails will provide up to date information regarding the documents (i.e., location of, how to acquire, and how and when to submit grant applications), as well as overall guidance for the SC BEAD grant program itself.